-The Observer/John Bingham

 Local celebrities to judge talent show

-By DAVE McMAHON Accent Writer
+By DAVE McMAHON

+Accent Writer

 Introducing its new talent show tonight, the sponsors of Troop Notre Dame have summoned many local and campus celebrities to help judge the events and find the best talent on campus, according to coordinator Ron Elizaga.

 Celebrities will vary from

 event," he said.
 "Our show is exceptional because of its variety and I hope for a sell-out crowd Friday.

-The Troop ND Talent Show offers a plethora of entertainment including singing, comedy, dancing, piano, trumpet duets, and a variety of campus bands.
+The Troop ND Talent Show offers a plethora of entertainment including singing, comedy, dancing, piano, trumpet duets, and a variety of campus

-"And the show will never lose Dave Shock of Crimestoppers it's dance flavor with Troop ND to the legendary Rocket Ismail. performing throughout the
+"And the show will never lose Dave Shock of Crimestoppers it's dance flavor with Troop ND to the legendary Rocket Ismail. performing throughout the "I have high hopes for this show at various intervals durpus.

 ing the show," he added.

-"It will also test Notre Dame's raw talent and we hope for a rise in campus pride," he commented.
-The talent and the big names on campus should lure in a large crowd.
+'It will also test Notre Dame's raw talent and we hope for a rise in campus pride," he com- The talent and the big names on campus should lure in a large crowd.
 Officer McCarthy, the state trooper coining the infamous half-time puns, and Dave Shock are both honored to be a part of the newest talent show on cam- According to McCarthy and Shock, they hope this event will be successful and hopefully raise campus and dorm pride.
 "This will be a great way to bring the University together," expressed Rocket Ismail.

-Other guests include: Jeff Burris, Mike Miller, Bryant Young, Lamarr Justice, Troop ND advisor Indi Diekgrafe, and Irish cheerleaders Sondra Rekuc, Amy Pikal, and Jennifer Other surprise celebrities will be performing at the show.
+Other guests include: Jeff Burris, Mike Miller, Bryant Young, Lamarr Justice, Troop ND advisor Indi Diekgrafe, and Irish cheerleaders Sondra Rekuc, Amy Pikal, and Jennifer Durso.
+Other surprise celebrities will be performing at the show.
 Rocket will perform a rap.

-During the intermission there will be a preview for an upcoming fashion show and Travis Davis and Burris will be performing.
-Elizaga hopes that special guest Jeremy Sample will help raise attendance.

-Tickets are still available so come out to see your favorite campus entertainment and G "I have high hopes for this show at various intervals dur- pus.
-Durso. judge a little for yourself.
+During the intermission there will be a preview for an upcoming fashion show and Travis Davis and Burris will be per- Elizaga hopes that special guest Jeremy Sample will help raise attendance.
+Tickets are still available so come out to see your favorite campus entertainment and judge a little for yourself.